DaveWho01/Minimoog/README.md

 # Minimoog
-A minimoog simulation with PYO and PySimpleGui
+A minimoog simulation with PYO and PySimpleGui (WORK IN PROGRESS)

+Pyo version: 1.0.4
+PySimpleGUI version: 4.60.4

 Minimoog Model D Manual: